John Thomas Corley: World War II

 He fought in World War II with the 1st Infantry Division.
 As a major, he landed with the Big Red One in North Africa and two days later earned a Silver Star, America's third highest award for valor, for action in Oran, Algeria.
 Corley earned the first of his eight Silver Stars when he braved heavy small arms fire to scout out observation points for artillery observers.
 In March 1943, during fighting at El Guettar, Tunisia, a well-entrenched machine gun nest halted the advance of his battalion, Corley crawled to its rear under heavy fire and personally threw the grenade that silenced the gun, allowing his troops to take the hilltop.
 This action earned Corley the Distinguished Service Cross, America's second highest award for valor.
 In May 1943, Corley was promoted to lieutenant colonel, just five years after graduating from West Point.

 While commanding the 3rd Battalion, 26th Infantry Regiment, in Mateur, Tunisia, Corley was wounded.
 He recovered and went on to fight at the front in Sicily.
 As the 1st Division pushed through North Africa and eventually invading Sicily, Corley picked up his second Silver Star in July 1943 when he remained at the front of an assault force to maneuver his men in an attack against heavy resistance when other units had faltered and held back.
 From November the 26th Infantry Regiment was commanded by Colonel John F. R. Seitz.

 He landed at Normandy during D-Day and fought at the Hurtgen Forest during late 1944.
 He also accepted the first unconditional surrender of a German city during the war, when he accepted the surrender of Aachen by Col. Gerhard Wilck.
 Corley added four oak leaf clusters to his Silver Star for a total of five Silver Stars in World War II.

 After the war, Corley served in a supporting role at the Nuremberg Trials.
-He then returned to West Point to teach as a tactical officer, followed by staff positions with the 1st Army, and graduation from the Command and General Staff College at Fort Leavenworth.
+He then returned to West Point to teach as a tactical officer, followed by staff positions with the 1st Army, and graduated from the Command and General Staff College at Fort Leavenworth.